noblegasss/noblegasss.github.io/docs/about/about.md

 **My Email** You can reach me: wxz337 at miami.edu

-**My Resume** Please download my latest [resume](http://noblegasss.github.io/assets/WZ_resume2024022.pdf) if you are interested in my academical and research experiences.
+**My Resume** Please download my latest [resume](http://noblegasss.github.io/assets/WZ_resume2024022.pdf) if you are interested in my academic and research experiences.

 **Some fun facts about me** 🐱🐶 I have two lovely furry kids: a Shiba Inu puppy and a kitten.